 • Morningstar Medalist rating: Silver

-Vanguard’s VNQ is generally considered the gold standard of the REIT ETF space.
-But for income hunters looking for truly lofty yield, you can find a bigger paycheck.
+VNQ is generally considered the gold standard of REIT ETFs, but its dividend is just a little above-average compared to other REIT funds.
+For income hunters looking for truly lofty yield, the Hoya Capital High Dividend Yield ETF (RIET) provides a much bigger paycheck.

-The Hoya Capital High Dividend Yield ETF (RIET), for instance, invests in 100 high-yielding real estate securities—mostly the common stock of REITs, but also preferred shares (which I’ll discuss in more detail when I discuss the next fund).
-The fund divides its assets across five categories:
+RIET invests in 100 high-yielding real estate securities—mostly the common stock of REITs, but also preferred shares (which I’ll discuss in more detail when I get to another fund).
+The ETF divides its assets across five categories:

 1. 10 “Dividend Champions” (15% weight): REITs of any market capitalization that have the highest yield in their property sector